 Opening hours: 8:30 – 17:00, closed on Monday

-A brilliant member of national museums system, is considered in the most important position in maintaining and promoting the treasures of Vietnamese cultural and artistic heritage.
-What you can expect to find here is the throughout history of Vietnamese fine arts explained through the collections and exhibitions on display.
+A brilliant member of national museums system is considered in the most important position in maintaining and promoting the treasures of Vietnamese cultural and artistic heritage.
+What you can expect to find here is the throughout the history of Vietnamese fine arts explained through the collections and exhibitions on display.

-Vietnam Fine Arts Museum stores a great number of historic and contemporary art works, archaeological and historical materials, and objects important to the history and nation of Vietnam.
-The museum is very close the Temple of Confucianism, so it’s convenient for you to pay a visit.
+Vietnam Fine Arts Museum stores a great number of historic and contemporary artworks, archaeological and historical materials, and objects important to the history and nation of Vietnam.
+The museum is very close to the Temple of Confucianism, so it’s convenient for you to pay a visit.